WilliamFalci/Prisma-Cluster/README.md

 - Full Backup creation
 - Full Rollback to an specific Backup
 - Service deletion tracker
+- Service's data export (DB's data and files (files are optional) )
+- Service's data import (DB's data and files (files are optional) )
+- Gloabl's data export (DB's data and files (filese are optional) )
+- Gloabl's data import (DB's data and files (filese are optional) )
 - Import Tables / Data from existing projects
 - Generate Model and Interface using Database Introspection